SebastianoF/matrix_expmv/README.md

 ----

-For more than 2-dimensional problem we can not classify matrices with the previous 6 tastes straightforwardly.
-We used instead a classification with three tastes:
+For problems with more than 2-dimensions we can not classify matrices with the previous 6 tastes straightforwardly.
+We used instead a classification with three 'string' tastes:

 Taste 'neg'
 If all the eigenvalues, both real or complex, have negative or zero real